learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Creating your own plugins

-Of course you can [create your own kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#writing-kubectl-plugins), and it is very easy to do so.
+Of course, you can [create your own kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#writing-kubectl-plugins), and it is very easy to do so.

 You just have to create an executable file that does what you want, give it a name of the form `kubectl-x`, and then install it as described [above](#installing-plugins).